mdreece/Quick-HDRI-Controls/README.md

 - Click "Initialize HDRI System" button
 - If issues persist, click "Repair HDRI System"

+**Errors Updating**
+ - v2.9.5 was the last version that supported the original instance of the addon where each render engine was its own file.
+This ultimately was a horrible move on my part as most of the script is the exact same.
+2.9.5 was the first version where everything is split up into chunks which is smaller than before and on my part easier to update.
+Manually download the latest version above and there should be no additional update problems.

 **Errors Post Update**
  - Use the 'Revert to Previous' option in the updates section of preferences to reload the previous version of the addon.
  - Visit the archive: https://github.com/mdreece/QHDRIC-ARCHIVE/tree/main